Patagonia transforms marine waste into technical clothing: focus on the NetPlus® Nylon collection

 Where does this marine litter come from?

-- More than 50 fishing communities partners in Chile, Peru and Argentina
+• more than 50 fishing communities partners in Chile, Peru and Argentina

-- 2.3 million pounds (≈ 1,043 tonnes) nets collected since 2013
+• 2.3 million pounds (≈ 1,043 tonnes) nets collected since 2013

-- A rapidly expanding collection network, guaranteeing complete traceability of the recycling chain
+• a rapidly expanding collection network, guaranteeing complete traceability of the recycling chain.

 From the sea to your clothes: the NetPlus® process

-This recycled nylon has the same technical properties as virgin nylonwithout the carbon impact of extracting fossil fuels.
+Recovered nets are sorted, cleaned, ground and transformed into recycled nylon granules.
+This material, called NetPlus®It has the same technical properties as virgin nylon, without the carbon impact of extracting fossil resources.

 A positive environmental and social impact

 The technology NetPlus® is not just a textile innovation: it's a lever for global impact, both environmental and social.
+On the environmental side, the impact is measurable, since :

-- By recycling nets, Patagonia limits the oil extraction needed to manufacture conventional nylon.
+• By recycling nets, Patagonia limits the oil extraction needed to manufacture conventional nylon.

-- Each tonne of recycled netting prevents the emission of around 5 tonnes of CO₂ equivalent.
+• each tonne of recycled netting prevents the emission of around 5 tonnes of CO₂ equivalent.

 Patagonia leads the way to a cleaner textile industry

-By creating a circular value chaintraceable and low-impact, the brand demonstrates that textile innovation can - and must - serve planet before profit.
+In this context, Patagonia's approach is a concrete and reproducible example.
+By creating a circular, traceable, low-impact value chain, the brand demonstrates that textile innovation can - and must - serve the planet before profit.

 Where can I find the Patagonia NetPlus® collection?